 We were established in 2011 from a place of passion and of ethical frustration!
 Our practices today reflect our founding values and continue to contribute to a bigger picture.

 At Dear Green our core values were never decided upon by a 'Corporate and Social Responsibility' statement, they have been ingrained in everyday practices from the very start thanks to the experiences, beliefs and standards of our founder and the team who have been hand picked to grow our business.
 From humble beginnings as a start up we are now positioned as a business that we believe can be a force for good!
 We're all about quality coffee and excellent customer service but we keep it real with solid ethical practices.
 Here's how:

 If we had been treated well by our past employers perhaps we wouldn't have started a company!
 Based on some terrible previous employment experiences we have always done everything we can to ensure our team are never underpaid, undervalued or discriminated against.
 We have an open conversation for career progression, education and training and we've never hired anyone to work on less than the Real Living Wage.
 We care about our staff and in turn they care about our customers! #teamdeargreen

 So we started off on such a tight budget that all of our equipment was second hand which we still maintain and use daily.
 As we've grown we have invested in the newest of equipment with energy efficiencies!
-Our packaging is biodegradable and if you're a wholesale customer we supply bulk coffee in reusable buckets with airtight vacuum lids to ensure an airtight seal and absolute freshness along with a sound environmental solution.
+Our packaging is biodegradable and if you're a wholesale customer we supply bulk coffee in reusable buckets with vacuum lids to ensure an airtight seal and absolute freshness along with a sound environmental solution.
 We don't have all of the answers but we ask all of the questions and have adapted our processes along our journey to find the best solutions available to us to supply with minimum carbon output.